dnmfarrell/berrybrew/doc/Create a Release.md

 - In Github, create a new Pull Request from the release branch, and merge it into the master branch

-- Ensure everything appears proper within the master branch
+- Check out master and ensure everything appears proper within the master branch

+    - `git checkout master`
+    - `git pull`
+    - `berrybrew version` (should be the updated version number)

+- Tag the new master branch as a release, and push it

+    - `git tag vx.xx`
+    - `git push --tags`

 - Update David Farrell's `berrybrew` repository:

     - `git clone https://stevieb9@github.com/dnmfarrell/berrybrew bb-dnm`